npyrz/Discord.js-Userinfo/README.md

 # Discord.js-Userinfo Infomration

 This is a very simple command and feature to have apart of your bot, but it is very well organized and it displays a load of information about the user rather than the basic's like others.
-An exmaple is placed below within the screenshot.
+An example is placed below within the screenshot.
 In order for the command to work you have to do the following;

 **/userinfo**